SierraGolf/lightning-shopper/README.md

 * being able to tag items (one tag per item) in the shopping list in order to group them by their location in the supermarket, e.g. nudels, drink, sweets, cheese, meat ...
 * being able to maintain tags (add, remove, edit)
 * being able to maintain "supermarkets" (add, remove, edit)
-* being able to create an ordered tag list for each supermarket indicating the usual/optimal route through the market
+* being able to maintain an ordered tag list (add, remove, edit) for each supermarket indicating the usual/optimal route through the market
 * showing items in the shopping list
 * being able to sort the shopping list by the sorted tag list of the supermarket

 ## Technologies
 Since this project is mainly a toy project, I am planning to experiment with several android technologies I am interested in.